Edie Campbell: Career

+Open Letter on Model Abuse

+In November 2017 Campbell penned an historic "Open Letter on Model Abuse" in Women's Wear Daily addressing the fact that "we operate in a culture that is too accepting of abuse, in all of its manifestations" and urging the industry to put an end to systemic abuse and negligence.
+She deplored that fashion is a closed world, and fiercely self-protective writing “The real story is the enablers: The people who work with the abusers and don’t do anything."

+In January 2018 Campbell took part in a question-and-answer season at London's Dover St Market hosted by Love magazine to take this discussion further.

 Personal life

 Campbell grew up in Westbourne Grove, London.
-Her father is Roddy Campbell, a hedge fund manager; her mother is the architect Sophie Hicks.
-Her younger sister, Olympia, is also a model.
+Her father is Roddy Campbell, a hedge fund manager; her mother is the architect, Sophie Hicks Her younger sister, Olympia, is also a model.

 Campbell has been horse riding since she was five.
 She is an accomplished jockey, and took part in Glorious Goodwood in July 2011, becoming the first winner of the inaugural all ladies charity horse race, The Magnolia Cup, a feat she repeated on See the Storm in 2014.
 Campbell participated in the Gucci Masters equestrian event during December 2013.

 She is also a keen event rider and competes in dressage, showjumping and cross country.

 Campbell is a Young People Ambassador for The Reading Agency.
 She supports the MyVoiceUK programme which creates reading and writing experiences for and by young people.

-Campbell lives in Northamptonshire with her girlfriend, writer Hanna Hanra, in a home designed by her architect mother.
+Campbell lives in Northamptonshire with her horses in a home designed by her architect mother.